Medically reviewed on July 24, 2018

 - Fluids to prevent dehydration.
 You may need intravenous (IV) fluids to prevent dehydration and organ failure.

 - Pain and anxiety medications.
 Healing burns can be incredibly painful.
 You may need morphine and anti-anxiety medications — particularly for dressing changes.

 - Burn creams and ointments.
-Your care team can select from a variety of topical products for wound healing.
-These help keep the wound moist, reduce pain, prevent infection and speed healing.
+If you are not being transferred to a burn center, your care team may select from a variety of topical products for wound healing, such as bacitracin and silver sulfadiazine (Silvadene).
+These help prevent infection and prepare the wound to close.

 - Drugs that fight infection.
 If you develop an infection, you may need IV antibiotics.

 - Tetanus shot.
 Your doctor might recommend a tetanus shot after a burn injury.

 Physical and occupational therapy